-Most common medications used to treat asthma attacks are SABA (short acting beta agonists) such as albuterol or Levalbuterol.
-Other medications such as Ventolin act as bronchodilators and prophylactic medications such as Flixotide help prevent attacks from occurring.
+Most common medications to treat asthma attacks are SABA (short-acting beta-agonists) such as albuterol or Levalbuterol.
+Other medications such as Ventolin act as bronchodilators, and prophylactic medications such as Flixotide prevent attacks.

+Current treatment and therapies come from the evolution of the concept of asthma.
 “Our understanding of asthma has evolved over time from a singular disease to a complex of various phenotypes, with varied natural histories, physiologies, and responses to treatment.
 Early therapies treated most patients with asthma similarly, with bronchodilators and corticosteroids, but these therapies had varying degrees of success.
 Similarly, despite initial studies that identified an underlying type 2 inflammation in the airways of patients with asthma, biologic therapies targeted toward these type 2 pathways were unsuccessful in all patients.
 These observations led to increased interest in phenotyping asthma.
 Clinical approaches, both biased and later unbiased/statistical approaches to large asthma patient cohorts, identified a variety of patient characteristics, but they also consistently identified the importance of age of onset of disease and the presence of eosinophils in determining clinically relevant phenotypes.
 These paralleled molecular approaches to phenotyping that developed an understanding that not all patients share a type 2 inflammatory pattern.
 Using biomarkers to select patients with type 2 inflammation, repeated trials of biologics directed toward type 2 cytokine pathways saw newfound success, confirming the importance of phenotyping in asthma.
-Further research is needed to clarify additional clinical and molecular phenotypes, validate predictive biomarkers, and identify new areas for possible interventions.”
-13
+Further research is needed to clarify additional clinical and molecular phenotypes, validate predictive biomarkers, and identify new areas for possible interventions.”13

 (1, 2, 13) Evolving Concepts of Asthma.
 Gauthier, M., Ray, A. & Wenzel, S.E.
 American Journal of Respiratory and Critical Care Medicine.
 2015. https://www.atsjournals.org/doi/10.1164/rccm.201504-0763PP